PTsolvers/Julia-HPC-Scales/README.md

 > Note that we pass the logarithm of permeability  $K$ into both the forward and adjoint solvers.
 This is necessary since the permeability in the barrier is 6 orders of magnitude lower that that of the surrounding subsurface.
 This is characteristic for the Earth's crust.
 Using the logarithm of the permeability as the control variable makes the inversion procedure much more robust, and avoids accidentally making the permeability negative, with would result in instability.

-#### Task 2b: implementing objective function and its gradient
+#### ✏️ Task 2b: implementing objective function and its gradient

 We have two more new functions in the file [geothermal_2D_gpu_kp_ad_inv.jl](scripts/geothermal_2D_gpu_kp_ad_inv.jl), namely `loss` and `∇loss!`.
 "Loss" is just another name for the objective function (which is also often called the "cost function").
 It is obvious that in order to evaluate the loss function, one has to run the forward solver, and to evaluate the gradient, one needs to make the forward solve, followed by adjoint solve, and finally evaluate the gradient.
 Replace the `#= ??? =#` with corresponding calls to the forward and adjoint solvers, and finally the `∇_residual_fluxes_s!` function.

 In real world, the observations are sparse.
 We try to mimic this sparseness by saving only a subset of the synthetic solve results.
-We introduce the ranges containinng the coordinates of observations:
+We introduce the ranges containing the coordinates of observations:

 ```julia
 # observations